elisa-amaral/Pomodoro-Timer-built-with-TypeScript-and-ReactJS/README.md

-# Pomodoro App built with TypeScript and ReactJS
+# Pomodoro Timer built with TypeScript and ReactJS

 This project is a Pomodoro app built with TypeScript and React.js